Olacodes-hub/nest-docker-web-project/README.md

 # Hosting a Website on AWS ECS with Docker - README

 This README file provides instructions for hosting a website on AWS ECS (Elastic Container Service) using Docker.
 The setup includes creating an ECS cluster, defining ECS tasks, and configuring the ECS service for hosting the website.
+The website archictecture is based on the Laravel PHP Framework

 ## Prerequisites